-There was evidence of job descriptions and induction checklists for the different staff roles.
-A review of records confirmed that if a professional qualification is a requirement of the post, a registration check is made with the appropriate professional regulatory body.
+Ms Thomas confirmed that job descriptions and induction checklists for the different staff roles were available, and that if a professional qualification is a requirement of the post, a registration check is made with the appropriate professional regulatory body.

 Discussion with members of the dental team confirmed they have been provided with a job description, contract of employment/agreement and received induction training when they commenced work in the practice.